Josh Bell Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Josh Bell (.250 on-base percentage in past 10 games, 72 points below season-long percentage), take on starting pitcher Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.
+The Miami Marlins and Josh Bell, who went 1-for-3 last time in action, battle Ryan Pepiot and the Los Angeles Dodgers at LoanDepot park, Thursday at 6:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Dodgers.
+He had a one-hit performance in his last game (1-for-3) against the Dodgers.

 Josh Bell Game Info & Props vs. the Dodgers